polarstreams/polar/README.md

 <!-- End excerpt -->

-Read more about the [Barco REST API in the documentation][rest-api].
+Read more about other API endpoints in the [complete getting started guide](./docs/getting_started/on_docker/) or the [Barco REST API docs][rest-api].
 You can also check out our official [Client Library for Go][go-client].

 ### Getting started on Kubernetes

-Get started on Kubernetes using [this guide](./docs/getting_started/ON_KUBERNETES.md).
+Get started with Barco on Kubernetes using [this guide](./docs/getting_started/on_kubernetes/).

 -----